Hong Kong Marchers Call for Freedom on China's National Day

 Although the raising of the Chinese flag took place without incident at 8:00 a.m. local time, the public were not invited and VIPs attending the ceremony were asked, for security reasons, to gather at the Hong Kong Convention and Exhibition Center to watch the event on closed circuit television.

-Much of the city is on lockdown, with more than two dozen shopping malls closed, some 15 subway stations shuttered, and thousands of police on the streets.
+Much of the city is on lockdown, with more than two dozen shopping malls closed, at least 15 subway stations shuttered, and thousands of police on the streets.

 Early in the day, protesters unveiled a banner reading “Oct.
 1 national day of mourning—liberate Hong Kong” from the summit of Lion Rock, a 495-meter hill overlooking the Kowloon peninsula that many in the former British colony regard as symbolic of the city.